Nike Basketball Camp Framingham State University

 at Nike Basketball Camps

-Housing 2 gyms and over 12 hoops, Framingham State University is an ideal basketball camp location for youth athletes in the Boston area.
+Housing 2 gyms and over 12 hoops, FSU is an ideal basketball camp location for youth athletes in the Boston area.
 Directed by ASA Hoops, campers will work on challenging skills to help them improve in both individual and team settings.

 A Step Ahead (ASA) Nike Basketball Camps are designed for the player looking to improve their game and basketball IQ.
 Emphasis is placed on fundamental development, shooting, offense/defense, team play, and more.